INTERIORS

 Designers have noted a shift in the way people see their homes in recent years, and a shift in what can add real value to an interior.

-Expectations have changed in terms of how we live, so homes need to work harder according to The Telegraph UK.
+The bottom line is, expectations have changed in terms of how we live, so homes need to work harder according to The Telegraph UK.
 “In the past, an upstairs utility room or an en-suite bathroom might have been the easy routes to adding value to your property, but today we are seeing that people want more from their homes”.

 They want flexibility – the ability to zone and reuse spaces in different ways – and, above all, an interior has to feel good, too.
 Rather than just adding on an extra room or installing a skylight, it has got to be really balanced.
 Read more, ‘Interior Design Trends To Know for 2023.’